insertions/Wekinator_Classifiers/README.md

-Repository of training examples for classification with Wekinator
+Repository of training examples and classification models for Wekinator